uqfoundation/pyina/README.md

 About Pyina
 -----------
-The ``pyina`` package provides several basic tools to make MPI-based high-performance computing more accessable to the end user.
-The goal of ``pyina`` is to allow the user to extend their own code to MPI-based high-performance computing with minimal refactoring.
+The ``pyina`` package provides several basic tools to make MPI-based parallel computing more accessable to the end user.
+The goal of ``pyina`` is to allow the user to extend their own code to MPI-based parallel computing with minimal refactoring.

 The central element of ``pyina`` is the parallel map algorithm.
 ``pyina`` currently provides two strategies for executing the parallel-map,